shubhammgits/Face-Mask-Detection-WebApp/README.md

 2. Ensure your model file (`best_mask_model.h5`) is properly included
 3. Verify that all required files are present in the repository
 4. Open browser developer tools (F12) and check the Console tab for JavaScript errors
-5. Check the Network tab to verify that requests to `/upload` are successful
+5. Check the Network tab to verify that requests to `/process_frame` and `/upload` are successful

-The application should now properly detect faces in both uploaded images and captured photos, displaying green boxes for masked faces and red boxes for unmasked faces with accuracy percentages.
+The application should now properly detect faces in real-time video feeds, captured images, and uploaded photos, displaying green boxes for masked faces and red boxes for unmasked faces with accuracy percentages.

 ## 🙏 Acknowledgments